com-480-data-visualization/data-visualization-project-2021-vizir/docs/milestone1.md

 As it can be seen in the notebook, the artists' and tracks' datasets don't contain that much missing data.
 Only few entries such as the number of followers and the genre are missing for a few artists.
 Moreover, the name of less than a hundred of tracks is not available.
 Therefore, we could discard them without impacting significantly on the results.

 An important information in both of our datasets is the popularity.
-This is a metric computed by a secret algorithm developed at Spotify which gives a ranking to songs (and by extension to artists).
+This is a metric computed by a secret algorithm developed at Spotify which assigns a ranking score to songs and by extension to artists.
 It seems to be related to the number of plays of a given song and how fast it reached this number of plays.
 It ranges from 0 to 100 and allows us to have a concrete way of ranking tracks and identifying (current) top hits.
 It is important to note that this value changes over time and represent the popularity as of today.

-Using this information, here are some basic statistics on the data :
+Using this information, here are some basic statistics on the data:
 - Rock is the most popular genre (represented by 576 artists) and there are 370 niche genre that are represented by a single artist only.
 - The most popular artist is Justin Bieber (popularity of 100) but the one with the most followers is Ed Sheeran (popularity of 92).
 - Unsurprisingly, the most popular song is "Peaches" by Justin Bieber (featuring Daniel Caesar and Giveon) which was released less than a month ago.
 This indicates that the dataset is regularly maintained up-to-date.